voucherifyio/sdk-php-openapi-based/docs/Api/RedemptionsApi.md

 Rollback Redemption

 Your business logic may include a case when you need to undo a redemption.
-You can revert a redemption by calling this API endpoint.    ## Effect  The operation  - creates a rollback entry in voucher's redemption history (`redemption.redemption_entries`) and  - gives 1 redemption back to the pool (decreases `redeemed_quantity` by 1).  ## Returned funds  In case of *gift card vouchers*, this method returns funds back according to the source redemption.
+You can revert a redemption by calling this API endpoint.  🚧  You can roll back a redemption up to 3 months back.   # Effect  The operation  - creates a rollback entry in vouchers redemption history (redemption.redemption_entries) and  - gives 1 redemption back to the pool (decreases redeemed_quantity by 1).  # Returned funds  In case of *gift card vouchers*, this method returns funds back according to the source redemption.
 In case of *loyalty card vouchers*, this method returns points back according to the source redemption.

 ### Example